 General Data Protection Regulation (GDPR) is a set of directives for the European Union (EU) which enhances the protection of personal data of EU citizens.
 It requires companies to comply with new rules that strengthen the data privacy and security of every individual within the EU.
-These rules are strict and include many provisions which increases the rights of data subjects.
+These rules are strict and include many provisions which increase the rights of data subjects.
 It also contains harsher penalties for violations.
-GDPR goes into effect on May 25th, 2018.
+GDPR went into effect on May 25th, 2018.

 Under Article 6 of GDPR, processing of personal data can only occur if an individual has given clear consent for you to process that data.
 Consent must be given in an informed and unambiguous way and with clear and plain legal language.
 After this consent is given an individual’s personal data can be stored and used for a variety of different purposes, including identity verification.
 Because of these changes, senior members of the IDEMRIT team have worked diligently to renegotiate contracts with our data providers from the EU.
-With these new contracts in place, we feel confident that the personal data being provided for our services has been obtained with consent and is compliant with GDPR.
+With these new contracts in place, we feel confident that the personal data being provided for our services has been obtained with the consent and is compliant with GDPR.

-The GDPR states that transferring personal data outside of the EU in response to a legal requirement from third country is no longer legal.
+The GDPR states that transferring personal data outside of the EU in response to a legal requirement from the third country is no longer legal.
 At IDMERIT, this has never been our approach with identity verification.

 Here’s an example of our process:

 - A company in the United States needs to validate the identity of Person A from The Netherlands